MicrosoftDocs/well-architected/well-architected/cost/design-initial-estimate.md

 Azure Artifacts is a service you can use to create package feeds to publish and consume Maven, npm, NuGet, Python, and universal packages.
 Azure Artifacts bills on a consumption basis, and is free up to 2 GB of storage.
 For this scenario, we estimate 56 GB in artifacts ($56.00)

 Azure DevOps offers a cloud-based solution for load testing your apps.
 Load tests are measured and billed in virtual user minutes (VUMs).
-For this scenario, we estimate a 200,000 VUMs ($72.00).
+For this scenario, estimate a 200,000 VUMs ($72.00).

 **Estimated Total: $168.00 per month**